qdzo/ceylon-config/README.md

 ```

 **NOTE**: all variables that gathered from different sources are transformed to one format:
-* all chars lowercased
+* all chars lower-cased
 * hyphen (`-`) and underscore (`_`) replaced with dot (`.`)

 This gives you some advantages:
-* a freedom to specify variables according standards (uppercased with upderscore in *env*, lowercased with dot in *java-properties*)
+* a freedom to specify variables according standards (upper-cased with underscore in *env*, lower-cased with dot in *java-properties*)
 * to use variables without fear to forget they format.

 > The library prints warnings when it formats variables, so be attentive